spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 Since chunks of data arrive in different intervals (around 1-4 ms in between), we would set a maximum wait time of 5 ms every time a new data chunk is received.
 If no new data is received within the 5 ms, we conclude that the output is finished and send the complete buffered output to the client.
 The trade-off here is that the buffering costs additional wait time.

-### 7.3 Streaming Outputs
+## 8.2 Streaming Outputs
 Our initial approach of buffering outputs seem to work fine.
 Nonetheless, we found out that we could parse out the prompt on the server-side instead by caching the last chunk of data received.
 An example data chunk would be `=> 123\r\nirb(main):003:0> `, by caching this data chunk, we can easily parse out the `irb(main):003:0> ` prompt.
 With this, it is no longer necessary to buffer outputs.
 Instead, we could stream the outputs as-is to the client.
-The benefit of this is that it not only removes any additional processing, but also simplifies our code logic by avoiding any use of `setTimeouts` or `setIntervals`.
+The benefit of this is that it not only removes any additional processing, but also simplifies our code logic by avoiding any use of `setTimeout` or `setInterval`.

+## 8.3 Results and Analysis
 With these two approaches in mind, we decided to run some benchmarking so that we can compare the performance between them.
 We utilized Artillery, a load testing toolkit to measure the performance of both approaches.

 Our benchmarking setup involves connecting 20 virtual users one at a time to our server, with each submitting 5 evaluation requests, thereby totaling 100 requests per test.